The Singapore property market has attracted strong interest from both locals and foreigners for good reasons.

 Economic And Political Stability – Singapore’s economic and political stability, transparent legal framework, and pro-business environment are important factors that have attracted foreign investors.
 Hence, it is unsurprising that Singapore has been seeing a sharp increase in family offices being set up to manage their wealth.

-Government Policies – Singapore’s housing policies have exerted a substantial influence on the property market.
+Government Policies – Singapore’s housing policies have exerted substantial influences on the property market.
 This is exemplified by the implementation of a slew of property cooling measures over the years that have effectively curbed speculation and the formation of property bubbles.
 This proactive approach has significantly mitigated the severity of boom and bust cycles, distinguishing it from the devastating economic effects that have afflicted many other nations.

 Conclusion